 The association allows the following pets: domesticated, non-aggressive and non-dangerous dogs, cats, small caged birds, or tropical fish.
 Pets that are NOT allowed include dog breeds such as Rottweilers, pit bulls, Dobermans, wolf or coyote hybrids.
 Also animals such as pigs and other livestock, horses, animals normally found in zoos, wild and exotic pets, reptiles, mice, gerbils, ferrets, prairie dogs, and any other rodent are not permitted.
 Pets must be registered with the condominium association.
 For dogs and cats, a pet owner must provide a certificate signed by a licensed veterinarian for vaccinations.
 The cost of the registration is $5.00.
 Pets must be on a leash at all times held by the human companion or in a carrier or cage when outside the unit.
 Pets are not permitted to be tied or leashed outside the buildings.
 No animal waste shall be left on the common element or the limited common element.
 Animal waste shall be promptly picked up and taken back to the owner’s unit for proper disposal.
 No pet owner shall harbor a nuisance animal.

 The Grenelefe Community covers over 500 acres and is surrounded by marshlands and woods that are home to many varieties of wildlife.
 You will occasionally see some of this wildlife around property.
 Please do not leave trash outside your unit and do not feed them.
 As these animals are part of the natural surroundings, we do not remove them, nor will Florida Fish and Game, except in extreme cases.
 Therefore, there is no need to report sightings.
+On occasion, wildlife will take up residency in the outer walls of the buildings or roof cavities.
+In that event, please contact the Association office, and someone will address the situation accordingly.
+We are sometimes not able to remove them immediately, based on circumstances.
+For further information on the removal process, click here.

 Rules and Regulations